-Each application then shall be ballotted upon singly and alone by a secret ballot, at which not less than five ballots shall be cast.
+Each application then shall be ballotted upon singly a d be by a secret ballot, at which not less than five ballots shall be cast.
 Three "black-balls" shall reject.
-Upon election the applicant shall be duly obligated, or initiated.
-Each applicant so obligated, or initiated, shall be presented with a regulation badge, a copy of the Constitution, Rules and Regulations, and a Certificate of Membership.-
+Upon election he applicant shall be duly obligated, or initiated.
+Each appliant so obligated, or initiated, shall be presented with a regulation badge, a copy of the Constitution, Rules and Regulations and a Certificate of Membership.-